engity-com/bifroest/docs/reference/auditlog/index.md

 When the reserve is reached, Bifröst suppresses pre-authentication detail and counts it in bounded aggregates.
 A signed `journal-reserve` marker and pending/final aggregates may still use the emergency reserve.
 Authenticated events remain synchronous and fail closed; a dedicated filesystem is recommended because other processes can consume the reserved space.

 <<property("encryptionPublicKey", "SSH Public Key", "../data-type.md#ssh-public-key")>>
-Optional OpenSSH Ed25519 or RSA **public** age recipient key.
-Bifröst encrypts confidential fields independently for each event:
+Optional OpenSSH Ed25519 or RSA **public** age recipient key, also used by Recording.
+For an enabled audit journal, Bifröst encrypts confidential fields independently for each event:

 * No recipient: signed `.baudit`; private fields are readable after decompression.
 * With a recipient: signed `.beaudit`; private fields are compressed and encrypted.
 Only `name`, optional `domain` and `outcome`, plus signed envelope data such as time, record ID, chain and producer remain visible.
 See the [exact field boundary](../../formats/audit.md#public-and-confidential-audit-fields).

+With recording alone, the same recipient selects `.becast`; no `.beaudit` journal is created.

 !!! warning "Encryption does not cover all local state"
      A [Recording lifecycle outbox](recording.md#storage-and-recovery) can contain signed, **unencrypted** flow and correlation data even with `.beaudit`.
 Protect the entire Recording repository and its backups.